Supply chain management is a lucrative industry, with many businesses worldwide implementing it into their daily operations.

 Lower logistics costs

 With rising fuel costs, shipping prices continue to increase.
-A logistics and supply chain specialist planning out routes and distribution channels can significantly decrease these costs.
+A logistics and supply chain specialist planning routes and distribution channels can significantly decrease these costs.
 This way, businesses can maintain more substantial cash flow and profits.

-The evolution of supply chain management
+The history of supply chain management and its evolution

 The concepts of supply chain management have evolved over the last half-century.
 Research has studied these changes in chronological order.